maxvfischer/DIY-CNC-machine/README.md

 **NOTE: THIS PART INCLUDES WIRING OF HIGH VOLTAGE ELECTRICITY THAT CAN BE LETHAL IF NOT DONE PROPERLY.
 THE COLORS OF THE CABLES CAN VARY DEPENDING ON REGION/COUNTRY AND YOUR COMPONENTS/PINOUT NUMBERS MIGHT LOOK DIFFERENT.
 BEFORE YOU CONNECT THE POWER CORD TO THE POWER OUTLET, YOU MUST CONSULT WITH A LICENSED ELECTRICIAN TO MAKE SURE THAT EVERYTHING IS PROPERLY WIRED AND THAT IT IS IN LINE WITH YOUR LOCAL LEGISLATIONS.**

-To be able to easily replace the trimming router in the future, a power plug and socket were added.
+To be able to easily replace the trimming router in the future, a power plug (**E04**) and socket were added (**E05**).

 ![router_cable_management_23](./images/build/frame/router_cable_management_23.jpg)

-First, the power cord was cut and stripped at an appropriate length to reach behind the X-axis cable chain mount.
-A flexible conduit was cut out at an appropriate length and the power cord closest to the router was inserted into the conduit.
+First, the router's power cord was cut and stripped at an appropriate length to reach behind the X-axis cable chain mount.
+A flexible conduit (**O13**) was cut out at an appropriate length and the power cord closest to the router was inserted into the conduit.
 The end of the power cord and the inside wires were then stripped and twisted.

 ![router_cable_management_1](./images/build/frame/router_cable_management_1.jpg)